Ian Parkin is the author of this post.

 Wake yourself up after 4 to 6 hours of sleep, get out of bed and stay up for anywhere between a few minutes to an hour before going back to bed.
 It is preferable that you do something related to lucid dreaming during this time (such as reading about lucid dreaming techniques), but it is not required.
 This is best combined with other lucid dreaming techniques; many people have amazing results with a MILD/WBTB combination.

 The WBTB lucid dreaming technique significantly increases your chance of a lucid dream and using MILD (see below) in conjunction with it puts you at good odds if you are planning to sleep an hour or more after your WBTB session.
-However, you might need plenty of sleep time and therefore you may only be able to use it at weekends.
+However, you might need plenty of sleep time and therefore you may only be able to use it once or twice per month.

 This lucid dreaming technique describes how to use autosuggestion to have lucid dreams.
 It can be especially effective for people who are highly susceptible to hypnosis, but for most people, MILD will probably be more effective.